Health Checks for REST/gRPC APIs: Kubernetes and Beyond

 This is telling Kubernetes to wait 5 seconds, then try and send a HTTP GET

-request to /health.
+.
 If that endpoint returns a HTTP response code is between

 200 and 399 then the pod is considered ready.
 If it returns any other status,